Learn about the various data settings in ChartMogul and how to configure them.

 ChartMogul offers two delinquent subscription handling options:

-- Subscriptions are Active or Past Due until they are explicitly cancelled (default) — you rely on cancellation events coming through from your billing system.
+- Subscriptions are Active or Past Due (and contribute to MRR) until they are explicitly cancelled (default) — you rely on cancellation events coming through from your billing system.

 - Automatically churn subscriptions which are [X] days past due — enables you to trigger a cancellation movement based on the number of days an invoice is past due.
 The available options are 14, 30, 45, 60, and 90 days past due.

 For example, you configure ChartMogul to classify subscriptions as Cancelled when they are 14 days past due.
 On February 1, a customer misses their subscription renewal payment.
-That day, ChartMogul changes the customer’s status to Past Due.
-If you don’t receive a payment from the customer by February 15, ChartMogul then changes the customer's status from Past Due to Churned.
+That day, ChartMogul changes the customer’s status to Past due.
+If you don’t receive a payment from the customer by February 15, ChartMogul then changes the customer's status from Past due to Cancelled.

 A few additional notes:

-- The Auto-churn of Delinquent Subscriptions setting only impacts the status of subscriptions in ChartMogul and does not result in changes to data in your billing system.
+- The Handling Past-due Subscriptions setting only impacts the status of subscriptions in ChartMogul and does not result in changes to data in your billing system.

 - ChartMogul adds the